Hospitality

 Riva degli Etruschi Eco_Resort

-San Vincenzo, Italy 2018 Studio Lisi, Florence 150 private villas / 3 km coastal site Commissioned — Design completed through all phases
+San Vincenzo, Italy Arranger Consulting S.R.L., Florence 150 villas, 40,000 sqm / 3 km coastline Commissioned — Design completed

-A visionary eco-resort conceived for a three-kilometre stretch of the Tuscan coastline near San Vincenzo, reimagining resort hospitality as a seamless blend of luxury, sustainability, and landscape immersion.
+A visionary eco-resort master plan for a three-kilometre stretch of the Tuscan coastline near San Vincenzo — 150 zero-carbon prefabricated villas, wellness and sports facilities, and a restored coastal landscape reimagining resort hospitality through sustainability and landscape immersion.

 Design